plausible/website/_posts/2020-06-12-looking-for-beta-testers-for-self-hosted-plausible.md

 When we have a stable Plausible Analytics Self-Hosted release in the future, it would be great to offer one-click apps on platforms such as Digital Ocean and Heroku.
 For the beta release, this is out of scope although we always welcome contributions :)

-If you have any questions or issues setting it up, [please open a Github issue](https://github.com/plausible/analytics) or reach me at uku@plausible.io.
-I would love to hear feedback from everyone who decides to give it a go, either by email or [Twitter](https://twitter.com/plausiblehq).
+If you have any questions or issues setting it up, [please post in our Github forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support).
+I would love to hear feedback from everyone who decides to give it a go on GitHub.

 ## Getting to Plausible Analytics Self-Hosted 1.0